jordesign/wp-church-center/readme.txt

 - FEATURE: Add option for scroll direction on small screens
 - FEATURE: Add new 'Small Card' layout
 - FEATURE: Add a whole suite of new design/layout options
+- FEATURE: Add link to "Center home" in admin menu
 - BUG FIX: Fix undefined_constant error that sometimes appears

 v1.0.3